 <a href="#the_anchor_link">Anchor source</a> <span id="the_anchor_link">Target anchor</span>

-Why and when to use an anchor link?
+Why and When to Use an Anchor Links?

 Anchor links is also good for Google.
 Its spiders can crawl faster through content and have better idea of what your page is about, thus, improves SEO.
 Anchor links will improve the UX of site content, eases navigation through posts and pages and lower the bounce rate.
 Reasons of using anchor links are as follows.